 Most cacti are thought of as desert dwellers that thrive in baking hot sun and punishing, nutrient poor soils.
 While much of this is true, many cacti can thrive where brief freezes occur and some even in areas with snow.
-Cacti for zone 9 will find average low temperatures in Fahrenheit of 20 to 30 or -7 to -1 Celsius.
+Cacti for zone 9 will find average low temperatures of 20 to 30 degrees F. (-7 to -1 C.).
 There are many specimens of zone 9 cacti available for such extremes.
-Some of the more hardy groups are Echinocereus, Mammilaria and Opuntia, but there are many more subspecies in semi-hardy families which are useful to zone 9 gardeners.
+Some of the hardier groups are Echinocereus, Mammilaria, and Opuntia, but there are many more subspecies in semi-hardy families which are useful to zone 9 gardeners.

 Zone 9 Cactus Info